-Paul (British): We criticize a lot the work done but we are impressed by the results while the French seem to work less than us and without real clearly defined method.
-This amazes and overwhelms us, sometimes making us a little jealous and, of course, even more critical!
+Paul (British): We criticize a lot the work done, but we are impressed by the results, while the French seem to work less than us and without any real clearly defined method.
+This amazes and overwhelms us and sometimes makes us a little jealous and of course even more critical!

-Kelly (American): I try to protect my personal life more, putting up barriers.
-I force myself to say stop when I can’t make a night out because I have a schedule for the evening (sports, going out…) whereas before my stay in Paris I would have cancelled my plans.
-I have learned to put off certain matters until the next day when the priority allows it.
+Kelly (American): I try to protect my personal life more by putting up barriers.
+I force myself to say « stop » when I can’t go out for the evening because I have plans (sports, going out…), whereas before my stay in Paris I would have canceled my plans.
+I have learned to postpone certain things until the next day if my priorities allow it.
 My family tells me that I sigh a lot more since I came back from France!
 Pfff…

 * * *